“Know before You Go” Checklist for International Travel

 • CBT tutorials

-• If you have to book a hotel room, ensure that the nightly charge is within the U.S. State Department’s or PM-13’s maximum per diem rate for hotels in that destination.
+• If you must book a hotel room, ensure that the nightly charge is within the U.S. State Department’s or PM-13’s maximum per diem rate for hotels in that destination.
 Refer to this website

 • If you need to rent a vehicle while traveling overseas, please note the following:

-• The States contract with Enterprise only holds for domestic vehicle rental so you are not limited to Enterprise while renting a vehicle outside the U.S.
+• The State’s mandated contracts with Enterprise, Hertz, and National are only for domestic vehicle rental so you are not limited to one of these vendors while renting a vehicle outside the U.S.

 • Confer with your doctor to determine if immunizations are necessary and, if so, the procedure for receiving them.
 These websites could be useful:

-• Provide Emergency Contact information to the key personnel in your unit as well as to your family.
-This information should include telephone and e-mail of host country partners as well as hotels.
+• Update your Emergency Contact information in Workday so that key personnel in your unit have access to that information if needed.
+This information should include telephone and e-mail from host country partners as well as hotels.
 Also ensure that your unit has local/family contact information

 While Abroad